NobleSkye/blahaj.bio/README.md

 ### 1. Sign In with GitHub
 🔗 [GitHub Sign In](https://github.com/login)

-### 2. Visit Blahaj.bio
-👉 [https://blahaj.bio](https://blahaj.bio)

-### 3. Create Your Bio
+### 2. Create Your Bio
 - Open a new issue in the repository: [Create an Issue](https://github.com/nobleskye/blahaj.bio/issues/new?template=create-bio.yml)
 - Follow the template to enter your bio details.

-### 4. Submit
+### 3. Submit
 Once you've filled out your bio, submit the issue.

+### 4. Visit Blahaj.bio
+👉 [https://blahaj.bio](https://blahaj.bio)

 ### 5. Access Your Bio Page
 You'll receive a message on your issue once GitHub Actions finishes processing your bio.
-Your page will be available at:
+Your page will be available at:  blahaj.bio/@YOUR_USERNAME
 📌 **Example Bio Page**: [Skye's Bio](https://blahaj.bio/@nobleskye)

 ---